ELS-RD/transformer-deploy/README.md

 ️🏃💨
 Then, if you spend some time, you can build something over [`Microsoft ONNX Runtime`](https://github.com/microsoft/onnxruntime/) + [`Nvidia Triton inference server`](https://github.com/triton-inference-server/server).
-You will usually get 3X or 4X faster inference compared to vanilla Pytorch.
+You will usually get from 2X to 4X faster inference compared to vanilla Pytorch.
 It's cool!

 ⚡️🏃💨💨
 However, if you want the best in class performances on GPU, there is only a single choice: [`Nvidia TensorRT`](https://github.com/NVIDIA/TensorRT/)  + [`Nvidia Triton inference server`](https://github.com/triton-inference-server/server).
-You can expect up to **10X faster inference** compared to vanilla Pytorch.
+You will usually get 5X faster inference compared to vanilla Pytorch.
+Sometimes it can raises up to **10X faster inference**.
 Buuuuttt...
 TensorRT is not easy to use, even less with Transformer models, it requires specific tricks not easy to come with.